Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/UsingProcessors.md

 ![This picture shows the setup of a Clamp Processor in the Input Action Asset Editor](./Images/Processors-Clamp-Editor.png)

-Note that the Bindings can contain input values with very different ranges.
+>__Note__: The Bindings can contain input values with very different ranges.
 In that case, a Scale Processor on the Bindings can help preprocess the values before clamping them (Processors on Actions are applied after Processors on Bindings).